Educational Leadership and Policy Studies

 About the Program

-Individual students will work alongside a collection of highly-regarded educational leadership faculty with expertise in multiple arenas including: school accountability, curriculum and pedagogy, education law, educational leadership, organization theory, politics of education, economics of education, and education reform.
+Individual students will work alongside a collection of highly-regarded educational leadership faculty with expertise in multiple arenas including: school accountability, curriculum and pedagogy, education law, educational leadership, organization theory, politics of education, and education reform.
 Once admitted into the program, students will be engaged in coursework organized around curriculum, leadership, and policy studies.
 Ultimately, students will design an individualized program of study that reflects specific research interests that prepare them to conduct – and apply – high quality research to practice; write and present scholarly papers at professional conferences; and, submit research articles for publication in education journals.

 This program is not an initial certification or licensure program.
 Students seeking educational leadership certification need to refer to the M.Ed. or consult with program coordinator to a complete a modified program in Educational Leadership in addition to the Ph.D. plan requirements.